nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 ### Finding Teammate(s) based on name/keyword/tags: `find`

-Finds persons whose names contain any of the given name/keywords, or persons who contain any of the given tags.
+Finds teammates whose names contain any of the given name/keywords, or teammates who contain any of the given tags.

 Format: `find [NAME/KEYWORD]… [t/TAG]…`